GraphQL-Training/lightweight-graphql-react/slides.md

 .headeredList[
 👍 Performing queries and mutations with `window.fetch()`:

-  - `query` string expressing fields to request
+  - `query` string expressing fields to request.
-  - `variables` expressing inputs to fields (optional) ]
+  - `variables` expressing inputs to fields (optional).
+]

 --

-👍 Tooling (e.g. Apollo & Relay) does a lot of work for us
+👍 Tooling (e.g. Apollo & Relay) does a lot of work for us.